igorkasyanchuk/hasharay_ext/README.md

 So, initial idea was to "query" Hash/Array similiar how you doing it in the CSS but it was transformed a little.

+Right now I've extracted my code into this gem and now I can do the following:

+Instead of `h.fetch(:projects, []).map{|e| e[:name]}` I can just write `h.fpath('projects.name')`.
+Even with such simple example you can see that code is much readable.
+And it was a nice win for my project and at least I'm happy with it :)

 Check examples below to see if it can be useful for you too.

 ## Demo & Usage